axibase/atsd-use-cases/research/cbisrael-cpi/README.md

 `value` = X,
 `previousValue` = previous value of X

-This script simply replaces the value stored in the database with the value calculated by the equation, which returns the change in CPI.
-In order to smooth the variance of the curve, this setting may be added to the Editor:
+This script simply replaces the value stored in the database with the value calculated by the equation, which returns the change in CPI. to smooth the variance of the curve, this setting may be added to the Editor:

 ```ls
 [series]